aryan-cloud/Space-Invaders/PROJECT_OVERVIEW.md

-# Project Overview - Space Invaders (SE 456 Final Project)
+# Project Overview - Space Invaders

 ## 🌍 Introduction
 This project is a real-time game system inspired by the original *Space Invaders* arcade game.
-Developed as the final submission for **SE 456: Architecture of Real-Time Systems**, the project was built in **C#** using a performance-focused, custom game engine called **Azul.Engine**.
+The project was built in **C#** using a performance-focused, custom game engine called **Azul.Engine**.
 The primary objective was to showcase modular game architecture, advanced object-oriented design, and effective use of real-time constraints.

 ---